Digital Sovereignty

 Risk profile High switching costs, business impact from changes, data sensitivity Low switching costs, interchangeable providers, standardised data formats

 The five characteristics of a sovereign business system are straightforward.
-Your data lives in databases you own, backed up independently, exportable in standard formats.
+Your data lives in databases you own (see the guide to data modelling), backed up independently, exportable in standard formats.
 Your business logic lives in code you control, not in a vendor's configuration layer.
 Your development roadmap is set by your priorities, not a vendor's product team.
 Your costs are tied to infrastructure, not per-seat pricing that scales unpredictably.
 And your integrations use standard protocols without artificial limitations.

-This maps directly to the decision framework in our guide to building versus buying software.
+This maps directly to the decision framework in the guide to building versus buying software.
 Commodity functions are fine to rent.
 Core systems deserve ownership.
+The principle also connects to vertical integration: the more of your operational stack you control, the more freedom you have to adapt as the business grows.

 The Real Cost Comparison